ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

   graph (ug) and receiver set (rs).

 Updates graph (ug):
-: Is a directed, acyclic graph that contains a sequence of incremental updates and snapshots (collectively called update items) of a network information resource, based on the TIPS data model defined in {{data-model}}.
-Each incremental update is assigned a sequence number, and a URI can be constructed with the sequence numbers, following the template in {{schema}}.
+: Is a directed, acyclic graph whose nodes represent the set of versions of an information resource, and edges the set of update items to compute these versions.
 An ALTO map resource (e.g., Cost Map, Network Map) may need only a single updates graph.
-A dynamic network information resource (e.g., Filtered Cost Map) may create an updates graph (within a new TIPS view) for each unique filter request.
+A dynamic network information resource (e.g., Filtered Cost Map) may create an updates graph (within a new TIPS view) for each unique request.

-Receiver set (rs):
-: Contains the set of clients who have requested to receive server push updates.
+Version:
+: Represents a historical content of an information resource.
+For an information resource, each version is associated with and uniquely identified by a monotonically and consecutively increased sequence number.
+We use the term "version s" to refer to the version associated with sequence number s.

+Start sequence number (start-seq):
+: Is the smallest non-zero sequence number in an updates graph.

+End sequence number (end-seq):
+: Is the largest sequence number in an updates graph.

 Snapshot:
 : Is a full replacement of a resource and is contained within an updates graph.